 A listener to the Unbelievable! podcast wrote in to Christian Premiere Radio in the UK and shared his faith journey.
 He was invited in for an interview.
-His story is a modern story.
+His story is a modern tale.

 Over the years, though, his faith waned.
-It became shallow and lifeless, and he walked away.
-He became an atheist, and a hard-core atheist when he came across the New Atheists and began reading their books and attending their lectures.
+It became shallow and lifeless.
+He eventually walked away and became an atheist.
+He says his atheism become harder core when he came across the New Atheists and began reading their books and attending their lectures.

 As time went on, though, he began to question the rhetoric.
 Some of it seemed shallow.
 Many atheists were putting Christians down as “people who weren’t thinkers or rational at all”.
-It seemed as if they were against whatever the church said.
+It seemed as if they were simply against whatever Christians said.
 If Christians believed something, they were against it.

-He remembered people from years ago who were “a lot smarter” than him who were still Christians.
+He remembered people he knew from years earlier who were “a lot smarter” than him who were still Christians.
 He began to soften in his atheism.
 He began to realize that reason, logic and rational thinking are tools available to more people than atheists, and they don’t inexorably lead to atheism.

 He began to realize that a person can dismiss anything.
 Dogmatic people dismiss things out of hand, and atheists can be as dogmatic as believers.